Financial Aid Programs/Scholarships

 Scholarships

-A scholarship is aid that does not have to be repaid.
+A scholarship is merit-based aid that does not have to be repaid.
 The Financial Aid Office and SWC Foundation Office jointly facilitate the scholarship program, consisting of a number of opportunities that may or may not require that the student demonstrate financial need.
 Students must apply directly for scholarships, which are available in the fall and spring semesters.
 The online application, as well as additional information on the scholarship process and scholarship eligibility, can be found at www.swccd.edu/scholarships.

 More information on all our Financial Aid programs can be found on our website at https://www.swccd.edu/admissions-and-financial-aid/financial-aid/index.aspx.